kaerosen/tilemaps/README.md

 arrange tiles in a manner that preserves local relationships between regions, as well as the overall shape of the original map.
-The algorithm implemented in this package was proposed by Graham McNeill and Scott Hale in the paper *“Generating Tile Maps.”* Using a tile map is advantageous when trying to visualize data where the importance of a region does not depend on the geographic area of the region.
+The algorithm implemented in this package was proposed by Graham McNeill and Scott Hale in the paper *“Generating Tile Maps”* (2017).
+Using a tile map is advantageous when trying to visualize data where the importance of a region does not depend on the geographic area of the region.
 Tile maps prevent regions with large areas from dominating a map and prevent